mwellison06-cpu/DSCI-Project-Planning-Stage-Indv/README.md

-# dsci-100-project_template
+# Hello, welcome!
-Template project repository for DSCI-100
+This is the individual project planning stage of Max Ellison for the DSCI 100 class.
+This project will be snyched with JupyterLab.